openrndr/orx/orx-fx/README.md

 ## Effects index

-Here's a (potentially incomplete) list of the effects provded by orx-fx.
+Here's a (potentially incomplete) list of the effects provided by orx-fx.

 ### Anti-alias